bogdando/gogetguru/README.md

    sorted so the topmost level packages will be processed last, while the nested packages will go first.
 When read from stdin it's processed as it goes without changing the order of packages.
+ * It also tracks a history of processed URLs, like this [example](./histry.example), to cache it for the one-time execution.

 Hacks around missing [goguru modules support](https://github.com/golang/go/issues/31720) so you can use modules with [vim-go](https://github.com/fatih/vim-go), hopefully.